MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-getenvironment-method.md

 # GetEnvironment Method

 Gets information about the environment that the control add-in is using.
 For more information, see [Control Add-in Object](../devenv-control-addin-object.md).

+For information about best practices on making control add-ins performant, see [Control Add-in Best Practices](../devenv-control-addin-bestpractices.md).

 ## Method signature